• Blog home

 RankingsEngland

 1. Number of SUMMITS reached i.e. number of League Titles and European Cups/Champion Leagues won.
-For any club, these two competitions represent the summit of achievement that a club can reach and history generally looks at these when describing great teams of the past.
+For any club, these two competitions represent the summit of achievement a club can reach and history generally looks at these when describing great teams of the past.

 5. RECORD which is a summary of a team’s record using the format “Sw – Tw | Sr – Tr“.
 Sw is the number of summits reached and Tw is the number of other trophies won (excluding summits).
 Sr is the number of runner ups to summits and Tr is the number of runner ups to other trophies (excluding summits).
-So my team Newcastle Utd has an overall record of 4-7 | 2-8 since they’ve won 4 league titles, 6 FA Cups and a UEFA cup, were twice runner up in the league and have lost 8 cup finals.
+So my team Newcastle Utd has an overall record of 4-8 | 2-9 since they’ve won 4 league titles, 6 FA Cups, 1 League Cup (this season!!) and 1 UEFA cup, were twice runner up in the league and have lost 9 cup finals.

 GOATsEngland